Ireland’s fishing industry is warning that it could lose up to €200 million if quota cuts recommended by scientists are supported by the EU.

 Fishing industry leaders called the meeting with Minister Dooley was “constructive”.

-But ultimately they know that quotas are proposed by the European Commission and the lobbying at an EU level is set to continue.
+Ultimately, the industry knows that quotas are proposed by the European Commission and the lobbying at an EU level is set to continue.

 Fishing quotas are set at a meeting of EU fisheries ministers every December in Brussels.